Frequently Asked Questions

 What is the first step toward Habitat home ownership?

 Attending a Public Information Meeting (application meeting) is the first step to homeownership.
 It is only at this meeting that you can get an application.
-If you would like to be told when we next have a public information meeting, click HERE to fill out your contact information.
+If you would like to be told when we next have a public information meeting, click HERE.

 What happens at the application meeting?